Local independent food bank information:

 IFAN from 2016 to 2020:

 The idea for the Independent Food Aid Network was developed by Seb Mayfield in collaboration with Steph Ellis, Jon May and Chris Sunderland following Seb's visit to Canada where food banks have existed for decades.
 Seb saw the potential for an alternative approach to food poverty as practised in Canada through Community Food Centres.
-He published a Winston Churchill Memorial Trust report on the subject and we are grateful to him for his hard work in getting IFAN off the ground.
+He published a Winston Churchill Memorial Trust report on the subject and we are grateful to him for his hard work alongside Steph, Jon and Chris in getting IFAN off the ground.

-We are also grateful to Chris Sunderland for his contribution in time and wisdom as founder and trustee from 2016 to 2019, Steph Ellis for her contribution as founder, volunteer and charity secretary from 2016 to 2019, Robin Burgess who was trustee then treasurer from 2018 to 2019, and Annie Connolly and Megan Waugh for their invaluable work during the Spring of 2020.
+We are grateful to Chris Sunderland for his contribution in time and wisdom as founder and trustee from 2016 to 2019, Steph Ellis for her contribution as founder, volunteer and charity secretary from 2016 to 2019 and Robin Burgess who was trustee then treasurer from 2018 to 2019.
+Many thanks too to Annie Connolly and Megan Waugh for their invaluable work during the Spring of 2020 at the start of the pandemic and to Ashleigh Comber who was IFAN's Membership and Finance Officer in 2020 until August 2021.

-We are also thankful for the invaluable support of volunteers Ren Piercy, Lucy Cullen, Sharon Ball and Dr David Beck during 2018 and Katie Gordon during 2019 to 2020.
+We are also thankful for the invaluable support of volunteers Ren Piercy, Lucy Cullen, Sharon Ball and Dr David Beck during 2018, Katie Gordon during 2019 to 2020 and Laura Gent in 2021.